 These sauces are the delicious result of my experimental small batch fermentation program.
 Unique, delicious, and some of them are incredibly spicy.
 Each 1-3 gallon batch starts with fresh peppers and other veggies and ferments for a minimum of three weeks before it's cooked, blended, taste tested, and hand bottled and labeled.
 These will come and go as stock changes.
 These are my playground to try new things so keep checking back or sign up for my newsletter to get updates on whats coming out.
 Enjoy!

-Green Goblin - A truly interesting blend of serrano chili peppers, tart kiwi and tomatillo with some cilantro, onion, and garlic to round out my flavors.
+Green Goblin (Sold Out )- A truly interesting blend of serrano chili peppers, tart kiwi and tomatillo with some cilantro, onion, and garlic to round out my flavors.
 Not very hot but I can't stop reaching for it and dumping it all over my food.

 (Sold Out) Chipotle Ghost - Another home run sauce.
 This guy will light up any Mexican or South American dish.
 Earthy spicy smoky and absolutely delicious.
 I'm working on adding this to my permanent collection to go along side the smoked mango habanero and the serrano pineapple plantain.
 It's my current favorite sauce.